ColbyDaly/MVUGrading/README.txt

 * Remove the comments column from the downloaded spreadsheet.
 The commas in the comments section are not compatible with a .csv file.

+* Download the names with project numbers file in a .csv format and put it in the same folder as MVUProject.JAR and spreadsheet.csv

+* Rename the names file to names.csv

+* Make sure there are no commas in the names.csv file.
+Spaces are OK.

 * Run the jar file, and results.csv will be created.

 * MVUProject.jar creates a spreadsheet that shows: